neonevm/neon-evm.docs/docs/architecture/eth_sol_solution.md

 ---
 title: Ethereum & Solana in Synergy
-proofedDate: partial vale docs/architecture/eth_sol_solution.md
+proofedDate: partial
 iterationBy: na
 includedInSite: true
 approvedBy: na
-comment: Vladimir asked for BPF to be removed -- Yuri was going to investigate more about why -- todo in place inline
+comment: Vladimir asked for BPF to be removed -- Yuri was going to investigate more about why -- todo in place inline.
+NB partial proof >> this page requires major overhaul, I am running through Grammarly to be able to accept the PR 102
 ---

-_This section describes a unique solution that allows Ethereum users to use the key features of Solana and vice versa._
+This section describes a unique solution that allows Ethereum users to use the key features of Solana and vice versa.

 ### Terminology

-- **BPF** - the Berkeley Packet Filter virtual machine
+- **BPF**: the Berkeley Packet Filter virtual machine
-- **Contract** - smart contract
+- **Contract**: smart contract
-- **dApp** - a decentralized application (plural: dApps)
+- **dApp**: a decentralized application (plural: dApps)
-- **N-tx** - a Neon transaction formed according to the Ethereum network and executed inside Neon EVM
+- **N-tx**: a Neon transaction formed according to the Ethereum network and executed inside Neon EVM
-- **EVM** - the Ethereum Virtual Machine
+- **EVM**: the Ethereum Virtual Machine
-- **Proxy** - Neon Web3 Proxy
+- **Proxy**: Neon Web3 Proxy
-- **S-tx** - a transaction formed according to the rules of the Solana network
+- **S-tx**: a transaction formed according to the rules of the Solana network

 ## Key capabilities of Ethereum

 Ethereum’s core innovation, the EVM, is a Turing-complete software that runs on the Ethereum network.
 The EVM allows developers to build and deploy dApps, which makes the process of creating blockchain applications much easier and more efficient.
 Contracts are treated as autonomous scripts or stateful dApps that are stored in the Ethereum blockchain for execution by the EVM at a later stage.

-Ethereum has a large number of developer tools available in its Ecosystem, including _MetaMask_, _Remix_, _Hardhat_ and _Foundry_.
+Ethereum has a large number of developer tools available in its Ecosystem, including _MetaMask_, _Remix_, _Hardhat_, and _Foundry_.
 The toolkit allows users to write dApps in Solidity, which is the standard language for developing contracts.

 Ethereum is the flagship of the crypto world.
-It runs numerous dApps that have proven themselves in the market and are in demand all over the world.
+It runs numerous dApps that have proven themselves in the market and are in demand worldwide.

 ## Key capabilities of Solana

 Solana is an exceptionally fast, secure, and relatively inexpensive blockchain network.

 The Solana blockchain provides:

 - High performance, including: